-Accessing tweets, friends, lists, and more with the Twitter API
+Accessing Tweets and More With the Twitter API

 The Twitter API lets you access tweets, users who tweet, metadata, manipulate lists, and more.
 Let's check it out!